HarshKapadia2/networking/tls.md

 - Authentication (public/asymmetric key cryptography and digital signature with certificates)
 - Robustness (prevent Man in the Middle attacks, Replay attacks, Downgrade attacks, etc)

-### RSA

-### AES

 ### Diffie-Hellman

-- Type of Public/Asymmetric/Secret Key Cryptography.
+- Type of Public/Asymmetric Key Cryptography.
 - (Secret) Key exchange protocol for a shared secret between two devices who want to start communication.
 - The established shared secret is then used to derive symmetric keys with Private/Symmetric/Secret Key Encryption algorithms like AES (because Private Key Cryptography is faster than Public Key Cryptography).
 - Some types
-  - ECDHE (Elliptic Curve Diffie-Hellman Ephemeral) (Ephemeral implies generating a key every time a conversation takes place)
+  - ECDHE (Elliptic Curve Diffie-Hellman Ephemeral) (Ephemeral implies generating a key every time a conversation takes place, ie, very frequently.)
-  - X255i9 (A type of Elliptic Curve Diffie-Hellman that uses Curve25519)
+  - X255i9 (A type of Elliptic Curve Diffie-Hellman that uses Curve25519.)
-  - P-256
+  - P-256 (A type of curve used in Elliptic Curve Cryptography.)
-- Vulnerable to 'Man in the Middle' attack and here is were Public Key Cryptography ciphers like RSA, DSA, etc help out by providing authentication.
+- Vulnerable to 'Man in the Middle' attacks and here is were Public Key Cryptography ciphers like RSA, DSA, etc help out by providing authentication.
-  - Just RSA can be used in place of Diffie-Hellman, but is not, as it is slow and its keys are established for over years, which if broken, pose a big risk.
+  - Perfect forward secrecy: Just RSA can be used in place of Diffie-Hellman, but is not, as it is slow and its keys are established for over years, which if broken, pose a big risk.
 So, Diffie-Hellman is used as a quicker method (if used a few times) and safety blanket for key exchange, with RSA providing authenticity.

+### RSA

+- RSA is the name of the scientists involved.
+- Type of Public/Asymmetric Key Cryptography.
+- Ensures authenticity of sender.
+- Prevents 'Man in the Middle' attacks (as it authenticates the sender).

+### AES

+- Advanced Encryption Standard (AES) is a type of a Private/Symmetric/Secret Key Cryptography.
+- The shared secret from Diffie-Hellman is used to derive a key.
+- Provides encryption for the data being shared between

 ### SHA256